 Intraoperative ultrasound enables surgeons to define the structure and precise location of tumors, determine the spread of cancer, and locate stones in the bile ducts or pancreas during surgery.
 This information can help shorten the length of an operation and increase the safety and precision of the surgery.

 Magnetic resonance imaging (MRI) uses a strong magnetic field and radio frequency waves to produce detailed images of organs and structures inside the body.
 An MRI is used to examine the liver, pancreas and many other organs.
 It can assess blood flow and detect many forms of cancer.

 Magnetic resonance cholangiopancreatography (MRCP) uses MRI to assess the biliary tract (bile duct, pancreatic duct and gallbladder) for tumors, stones and strictures (narrowed ducts).

-CT scans — a computed tomography (CT) scan takes cross-sectional X-ray images (“slices”) of the body.
+CT scans (computed tomography) take cross-sectional X-ray images (“slices”) of the body.
 CT scans are used to diagnose cancer in the liver, pancreas and its relationship to surrounding structures (such as blood vessels) to plan and monitor response to cancer treatment.

 Nuclear Medicine Imaging

 Nuclear medicine imaging involves the use of a radioactive tracer (radioisotope) to diagnose, manage and treat disease.
 A radioisotope is a chemical element that emits radiation as it breaks down.
 Different tracers are attracted to tumor cells in specific organs or tissues in the body.
 Using special detection equipment, the radioisotope can be traced to see where it has concentrated in tumors.
 These scans can detect certain types of cancer, determine if cancer has spread to other areas of the body and monitor the effectiveness of cancer treatment.